nictrix/webapp_worker/README.markdown

 ## Roadmap

+- Provide an option to do the call in the webapp for things that need to run right now
 - Start creating tests
 - Use the mailto attribute in application to actually do something
 - Start having the webapp worker registering to a central point or do UDP mutlicasting to find each other.